What is Chondromalacia Patellae?

 Phase 6: Normalise Movement Patterns

-Kneecap pain commonly occurs from poor habits, whether they be an abnormal gait, jumping, landing, running or squatting technique.
-To prevent a recurrence, please assess your walking pattern, jumping and landing technique, running style or squatting method, and correct as required.
+Kneecap pain commonly occurs from poor habits, whether abnormal gait, jumping, landing, running or squatting technique.
+Please assess your walking pattern, jumping and landing technique, running style or squatting method, and correct as required to prevent a recurrence.

 Your physiotherapist will happily discuss what you specifically require.